Python type hints

 As Python advances, newer versions come with improved support for these type annotations and in many cases you won’t even need to import and use the typing module to declare the type annotations.

-List type
+List and tuples type hints

 We can declare variable type as list of integers with following syntax: